ome/www.openmicroscopy.org/_posts/2015-07-30-decoupling.md

-Bio-Formats decoupling comes at some cost, it increases the testing burden and the complexity of our build system, but delivers important benefits to the communities that use and Bio-Formats such as ImageJ, Fiji, CellProfiler, KNIME, Matlab, and others.
+Bio-Formats decoupling comes at some cost, it increases the testing burden and the complexity of our build system, but delivers important benefits to the communities that use Bio-Formats such as ImageJ, Fiji, CellProfiler, KNIME, Matlab, and others.

 In the near future, other components of OMERO and Bio-Formats may undergo the